 How to Use Macro to Create Folders from Excel List (3 Methods)

-In this article, I am going to demonstrate how we can use VBA Macro to create folders from an Excel list.
-Multiple folders and subfolders with various names may occasionally be necessary.
-Manually generating those directories is time-consuming.
-What if we build a list of folder and subfolder names and then create all of the mentioned folders/subfolders with a single click?
-Yes, we can do it effortlessly with the power of VBA by only typing a few lines of code.
-To learn more, read this article thoroughly.
+In this article, we will use a VBA Macro to create folders from an Excel list.
+Multiple folders and subfolders with various names may occasionally be necessary, but manually generating those directories is time-consuming.
+What if we build a list of folder and subfolder names and then create all of these folders/subfolders with a single click?

 Newly Created Folders and Subfolders

-The above video shows the overview of newly created folders and subfolders under a main folder named Test Folder.
+The above video shows newly created folders and subfolders under a main folder named Test Folder.

 Folder List for Creating New Folders

-We want to create new folders with the same names under a specific parent folder.
-We can do that by running the following VBA code.
+We can create new folders with the same names under a specific Parent folder by running the following VBA code:

 VBA macro Code to create folders from excel list